 What is radiation therapy

-At high doses, radiations kill cancer cells or slow down their growth by damaging their DNA.
+At high doses, radiation kills cancer cells or slows down their growth by damaging their DNA.

 Cancer cells whose DNA is damaged beyond repair stop replicating and die.
 Our body then breaks them down and removes them.

 Depending on the pathology, it takes days or weeks of treatment before cancer cells are damaged enough for cancer cells to die.
 Then, cancer cells keep dying for weeks or months after radiation therapy ends.

 There are two main types of radiation therapy, external beam and internal.

 The type of radiation therapy that you may undergo depends on many factors, including:

 - How close the tumour is to normal tissues that are sensitive to radiation